Shpaq4Fun/LLM_analyzer/src/tools/transforms/create_csc_map.md

 * **Quantitative Selector Analysis:** The csc\_map output is further passed to the **Quantitative Parameterization Module** to calculate diagnostic selectors and selector-based enhanced envelope spectra.
 For example, a "Cyclic Frequency Kurtosis" selector is computed by measuring kurtosis along the carrier frequency axis for each cyclic frequency.
 The peaks in this selector automatically highlight the most impulsive and interesting alpha frequencies.
 * **Enhanced Envelope Spectrum Calculation:** This is a powerful technique.
 By using a selector to identify the optimal carrier frequency band, the csc\_map can be integrated along that band of the f axis.
 This produces an **enhanced envelope spectrum**—a 1D plot vs. alpha—that is far cleaner and more selective than one derived from a standard spectrogram.
 * **Targeted Filtering:** The identified carrier frequency f can be used to design a highly precise bandpass filter to isolate the fault signature from the original time-series signal.
+* **Decomposition:** The csc\_map can be used as input for nonnegative matrix decomposition (NMF) to separate and analyze individual fault components.

 ## **7\.
 Example Usage**
 ```